 Ayo lived with his family next to the Fontainebleau, so I knew him to say hello to.
 He had long hair tied back into a short ponytail, a round handsome face and an athletic body.
 A new giant paella had just been started with Antonio Breitner his bearded assistant.
 We nodded at each other.
 “Un grupo de alemanes,” I said.

-He smiled warmly at them.
+He smiled at them.
 Ayo smiled at any pretty girl with blond hair especially if they were German or Swedish.
 His reputation with the ladies was well known.

 “Robin, you must explain vot he is doing,” said one of the blond beauties.